 - Problems with the colon and rectum

 - Problems with intestinal function (chronic idiopathic constipation)

 How is constipation treated?

-Diet: High-fiber foods, which include beans, whole grains and bran cereals, fresh fruits and vegetables such as asparagus, brussel sprouts, cabbage and carrots.
-For people prone to constipation, limiting foods that have little to no fiber, such as ice cream , cheese, meat and processed foods, is also important.
-5 servings of fruits and vegetables is the general rule of thumb
+Diet: High-fiber foods, which include beans, whole grains and bran cereals, fresh fruits and vegetables such as asparagus, brussels sprouts, cabbage and carrots.
+For people prone to constipation, limiting foods that have little to no fiber, such as ice cream, cheese, meat and processed foods, is also important.
+Five servings of fruits and vegetables is the general rule of thumb.

 Lifestyle changes: drinking enough water (6-8 glasses per day) daily exercise